rolling-scopes-school/tasks/react/modules/module05/README.md

 ### What should be done:

 1. Create a separate branch for this task from the previous branch task.
-2. Rewrite the state management to Redux using [RTK](https://redux-toolkit.js.org/)
+2. Rewrite the state management to Redux using [RTK](https://redux-toolkit.js.org/).
+Store will contain:
+    - search text (remove it from the Local Storage)
+    - search results
+    - all the form submissions (check Module 02)
+With those changes you should be able to navigate between routes (Search and Form) and all the information will remain
 3. Api requests should be moved to thunks

 ### Questions